 Interjurisdictional Climate Change Adaptation Working Group

-We chair the Interjurisdictional Climate Change Adaptation Working Group (AWG).
+The Australia Government chairs the Interjurisdictional Climate Change Adaptation Working Group (AWG).
 The AWG is comprised of representatives from each Australian jurisdiction and the Australian Local Government Association.

 State and territory climate action

-- Victoria's Climate Change Strategy
+- NSW Climate Change Adaptation Strategy (2022)

 - Queensland Climate Action Plan that includes the Queensland Climate Adaptation Strategy 2017-2030

-- Western Australian Climate Policy
+- The Western Australian Climate Policy

-- Climate change science
+- Climate science

-- Our climate services and tools
+- Climate services and tools

 - Nature-based solutions for climate

-- Our publications and resources
+- Adapting to climate change publications and resources